fingon/gg-grafana/README.md

 - with command-line options, it can do more (e.g. fix layout issues)

+    - best-guess layout fixes

+        - ensure that heights of components are ~consistent (automatically fix off-by-X errors)

+        - ensure that widths of components are ~consistent (automatically fix off-by-X errors)

+## TODO

+- collapsed panels are ignored for now in autolayout code

+- some command line options are just commented out for now:

+    - rewrite one or all rows to have components with fixed height

     - rewrite one or all rows to have components with fixed width

-  - rewrite one or all rows to have components with fixed height

 ## How do you use this tool again?